 We have revised the policy on Protecting and supporting Trans, gender fluid and non-binary staff and students, talking to staff and students through focus groups and ensuring that terminology was updated and the format was as user friendly as possible.

-You can access the guidance to support trans and non-binary staff and students here, and also find a guide on how to be a good LGBTQ+ ally here.
+Access the guidance to support trans and non-binary staff and students, and also find a guide on how to be a good LGBTQ+ ally.

 Join the LGBTQ+ Society

 Students can join the De Montfort Student’s Union’s LGBTQ+ Society, welfare/social group for anyone who identifies as Lesbian, Gay, Bisexual, Transgender, Queer or any other identity which comes under the LGBTQ+ banner.

 Find out more and join the LGBTQ+ Society.

 Posted on Tuesday 29th March 2022